ndlib/dave/README.md

-# dave
-D.A.V.E. - The Digital Artifact Viewing Experience
+# D.A.V.E. - The Digital Artifact Viewing Experience

 ## Installing and running for developemtn